-10.1 Every student is required to observe discipline and decorous behaviour both inside and outside the campus and not to indulge in any activity, which will tend to bring down the prestige of the Institution.

-- 10.2 Any act of indiscipline of a student reported to the Head of the Institution will be referred to a Discipline and Welfare Committee for taking appropriate action. - 10.3 Every student should have been certified by the HOD that his / her conduct and discipline have been satisfactory.
+- 10.1 Every student is required to observe discipline and decorous behavior both inside and outside the campus and not to indulge in any activity, which will tend to bring down the prestige of the Institution. - 10.2 Any act of indiscipline of a student reported to the Head of the Institution will be referred to a Discipline and Welfare Committee for taking appropriate action. - 10.3 Every student should have been certified by the HOD that his / her conduct and discipline have been satisfactory.

-11.0 ATTENDANCE
+11.0 ATTENDANCE REQUIREMENT AND SEMESTER / COURSE REPETITION